stackOcean-official/r-naive-bayes-showcase/README.md

 ## run using example data:

-### If you just want to run the model locally, run the "predict.R" script in an editor like RStudio.
+### If you just want to run the model locally:

-But, before you run the script, run the following commands within R Studio to install the required packages:
+Use an editor like RStudio and make sure that you set your working directory.
+Then run the following commands within R Studio to install the required packages:
 ```
 install.packages("quanteda")
 install.packages("quanteda.textmodels")
 install.packages("caret")
 install.packages("readr")
 ```
+Run the "predict.R" script.

 ### If you would like to run model in docker:

 #### Make sure that a current version of docker is installed on your machine.
+If you do not have docker installed, check this link: https://docs.docker.com/engine/install/

 How to build
+Use this command to build your docker container.
+Note that this can take several minutes up to an hour to build because some required packages may need to be installed from source.

 ```
 docker build -t kisu-bonito .